vivaswanth-kashyap/Command-line-tool/README.md

 # Command-line-tool

-to find the definitions of a word:
+to find the definitions of a word
   enter:

     node index.js def <word>

-to find synonyms of a word:
+to find synonyms of a word
   enter:

      node index.js syn <word>

-to find antonyms of a word:
+to find antonyms of a word
   enter:

      node index.js ant <word>